araspik/samurai/spec.md

 names) in all subcommands, but in `g(eneral)` the missing input files are named.

-If the `SMakefile` does not exist, an error occurs.
+If the `Samuraifile` does not exist, an error occurs.

 ### Help
-Provides help information about either `SMake` in general (global options, available commands, invocation examples, etc.) or provides information about a specific command (with options, subcommands if any, examples, etc.).
+Provides help information about either Samurai in general (global options, available commands, invocation examples, etc.) or provides information about a specific command (with options, subcommands if any, examples, etc.).
 Target names are not recognized, and any build configurations are ignored.
-The `SMakefile` is not required, and is never used, by this command.
+The `Samuraifile` is not required, and is never used, by this command.

 ## Parsing
 Parsing is the act of converting inputted text of some sort (in our case from a `Makefile`) into some internal representation (the internal `Target` type).
-Since `SMake` supports multiple formats (mostly for backward compatibility), a description of the process is added here.
+Since Samurai supports multiple formats (mostly for backward compatibility), a description of the process is added here.
 This is for technical purposes only.

-Different formats (POSIX, GNU, and `SMake`) each have different file and target types.
+Different formats (e.g POSIX, GNU) each have different file and target types.
 All target types implement a special `Target` trait that provides uniform access to them, and all file types implement a `File` trait for the same reason.

 Parsing works by getting each format to parse to a single global target type, which hosts extra data in the form of a trait.
 This makes parsing